Approach

 Three kinds of work, each for a different kind of moment.

 I work with one or two executive teams at a time.
 Engagements run six weeks to six months, depending on the scope.
-The shape of the work depends on what is actually broken.
+The shape of the work depends on what the team actually needs.

 01